quasarframework/quasar/docs/src/pages/vue-directives/intersection.md

 ### Advanced

-Below is a more advanced example of what you can do:
+Below is a more advanced example of what you can do.
+The code takes advantage of the HTML `data` attribute.
+Basically, by setting `data-id` with the index of the element in a loop, this can be retrieved via the passed in `entry` to the handler as `entry.target.dataset.id`.
+If you are unfamiliar with the `data` attribute you can read more [here](https://developer.mozilla.org/en-US/docs/Learn/HTML/Howto/Use_data_attributes) about using the `data` attribute.

 <doc-example title="Advanced" file="Intersection/Advanced" />